 In another example, consider the metaphors that the prophet Isaiah piles one upon another: flowers blooming in abundance, the land ringing with joyful song, water abounding in the desert, the weak made strong, the sick and the suffering made whole, and seeing “the glory of the LORD, the majesty of our God.”
 (Isaiah 35:1–6a, 10, First Reading for the Third Sunday of Advent).
 Can you visualize each of these images?
 What do they symbolize?
 As Christians, we believe that the longed-for Messiah comes not as the ruler of an earthly kingdom, but as the Savior of all humankind, promising not earthly conquest but eternal life.
 Are there elements of Isaiah’s prophecies that still remain to be fulfilled?
 What is our role in realizing these promises?

 Our Advent liturgies invite us to look forward to Christmas as the coming of Christ at a particular time in history; the Second Coming of Christ at the end of time; and above all, the coming of Christ in our own hearts.
 The Word of God is alive in our hearts as we listen and reflect imaginatively.

 “And the Word became flesh and lived among us.”
 (John 1:14)

-Barbara Lee is a practicing spiritual director who lives in New York City.
+Barbara Lee is a spiritual director with a ministry to the aging who lives in New York City.
 She is a retired attorney, a former U.S. magistrate judge, and a long-serving member of the Ignatian Volunteer Corps, an organization of retired people inspired by Ignatian spirituality who perform volunteer work among the poor.